-In November 2021, the Group acquired the ordinary shares of OpXion Tech.
-Incorporation in exchange for technological services; since the shares are held for medium- to long-term strategic purposes; the management designated these investments as at FVTOCI.
+In March 2022 and November 2021, the Group acquired the ordinary shares of OpXion Tech.
+Incorporation via capital injection and in exchange for technological services; since the shares are held for medium- to long-term strategic purposes; the management designated these investments as at FVTOCI.